seerdata/spinnakr-generic-ds/doc/eventspec.md

 will then use that number along with the Redis **select** statement to write the output event data to that particular DB.

+The DB numbers will start at 100 and go up from there.
+This will leave lower DBs for other purposes.

 The Redis Hashmaps will have the following key name structure.

 ```